 I've attached two links for fun! https://www.youtube.com/watch?v=IxWMpN0uk30

 I left Elliston with the idea of finding a place to sleep.
 Ideally with a shower.
 I pulled into two little RV parks, but no showers.
 I kept driving.
 And then I saw a sign for free overnight camping in a municipal park near a lake.
 Bingo.
 I could shower in the lake if I had to.
-But I got down to this site and found about fifteen big rv's all set up but no signs of humans anywhere.
-Seemed like a weekend spot for a bunch of people.
-I parked near the lake and started to gather my gear for a bath but my radar was up.
+But I got down to this site and found about fifteen big rv's all set up but there were no signs of humans anywhere.
+It seemed like a weekend spot that was abandoned mid-week.
+I parked near the lake and started to gather my gear for a bath in the lake but my radar was up.
 It just felt sketchy.
-I followed my instincts and knew that I wouldn't be able to relax into sleep here and started to drive away.
+I followed my instincts and knowing that I wouldn't be able to relax into sleep here, started to drive away.
 Just then, one person came out of an RV down the land.
 Good instincts.
 I pushed on, knowing that the sun was lowering, and got to Terra Nova National Park.
 Long story shorter, I drove down a lane toward a campground.
 I saw two cars.
 And one bear.
 A black bear who didn't seemed too fazed by the rumble of my truck.
 I think I could have gotten some photos but decided not to let him associate a calm experience with humans.
 I will say that it is weird to see black bear with their tan faces who in real life look just like the stuffed versions we've all held.
 Important to remember that they are wild and strong and unpredictable.
 I didn't pitch a tent and I was careful to lock food up in the car, not in the bed of the truck where I sleep.
 I found a good campsite but it was so early in the season that there were no fire rings and, aargh, no showers.
 Finding a hot shower will be the goal today.
 Headed to Fogo Island.Read more